ALI-BIT-2002/-MTK-Fastboot-ADB-Tool-with-FRP-/README.md

 md1img.img, pi_img.img, preloader.img, scp.img,
 spmfw.img, sspm.img, super.img
 ```

  Extract from fastboot rom only for MTK devices.
 If any file is missing, it will be skipped and reported as such.
 Flashing stops if any partition fails.
- tested on  Infinix ZERO 30 5G (X6731), not sure about the other
+ tested on  Infinix ZERO 30 5G (X6731), not sure about the other,

+- put the files in the dist folder and make sure the fastboot exe also has
 ---

 ### ⚠️ Warnings